24 Months (£12000)

-Assistant Practitioners work as part of the wider health and social care team and have direct contact with patients, service users or clients providing high quality and compassionate care.
-Assistant Practitioners work at a level above that of Healthcare Support Workers and have a more in-depth understanding about factors that influence health and ill-health (e.g. anatomy and physiology).
-Assistant Practitioner is a job title applied to a wide variety of roles that have been developed locally by employers to meet individual service need.
-Upon successful completion of this standard, individuals will have obtained the core skills, knowledge and values/behaviours to become an Assistant Practitioner.
+Assistant Practitioners work as part of the wider health and social care team and have direct contact with patients, service users, or clients, providing high quality and compassionate care.
+Assistant Practitioners work at a level above that of Healthcare Support Workers and have a more in-depth understanding of factors that influence health and ill-health (e.g. anatomy and physiology).
+Assistant Practitioner is a job title applied to a wide variety of roles that have been developed locally by employers to meet individual service needs.
+Upon successful completion of this standard, individuals will have obtained the core skills, knowledge, and values/behaviours to become an Assistant Practitioner.

-At the end of the 24th month, the learner will have a final assessment with an End Point Assessment organisation.
-Revision and Mock activities will be completed with the learner prior to the final assessment.
+At the end of the 24th month, the learner will have a final assessment with an End Point Assessment Organisation (EPAO).
+Revision and mock activities will be completed with the learner prior to the final assessment.

-Typical applicants will display a good attitude, a positive approach to learning & development and a high level of ambition.
-Apprentices will need to sit an initial assessment in both English and Maths and if they are starting the course without a GSCE grade 3 (C) or above they will need to sit Functional Skills Level 2 English and Maths before completion of the apprenticeship.
+Typical applicants will display a good attitude, a positive approach to learning and development, and a high level of ambition.
+Apprentices will need to sit an initial assessment in both English and Maths.